On Z-compactifiability of manifolds: Proof of Theorem

+\begin{corollary} The double of Davis manifolds $M^n$ $(n\geq 4)$ are homeomorphic to $\mathbb{S}^n$. \end{corollary} \begin{proof} As stated in Example \ref{Ex: Davis manifold}, the interior of a Davis manifold is homeomorphic to the interior of an infinite boundary connected sum of copies of compact contractible $n$-manifold $C^n$.
+Therefore, the one-point compactification of the infinite boundary connected sum $C_{0}^{n}\#_{\partial} (-C_{1}^{n}) \#_{\partial} (C_{2}^{n}) \#_{\partial} \cdots$ provides a $\mathcal{Z}$-compactification.
+Apply Proposition \ref{Prop: The double of Z-compact of M} and the generalized Poincar\'{e} conjecture. \end{proof}

-Next, we shall utilize the proof of Theorem \ref{Thm: FQ theorem} to prove Theorem \ref{Th: Z-compactifiable manifold}. \begin{proof}[Proof of Theorem \ref{Th: Z-compactifiable manifold}] It is known that Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}) are necessary for manifolds to be $\mathcal{Z}$-compactifiable \cite{CS76}.
-Therefore, we shall prove that these conditions are also sufficient.
-According to the proof of \cite[Thm.
-1.2]{GG20}, the cofinal sequence $\{N_i\}$ of $M$ gives a cofinal sequence $\{N_i \times [-2,2]\}$ of $M \times [-2,2]$, and each clean neighborhood of infinity $N_i \times [-2,2]$ can be decomposed into a concatenation of countable union of relative one-sided $h$-cobordisms $(W_i, A_i, B_i)$
+\begin{proof}[Proof of Theorem \ref{Th: Z-compactifiable manifold}] The completion of $M \times [-2,2]$ is the one constructed in the proof of the stable $\mathcal{Z}$-compactification theorem for manifolds \cite[Thm.
+1.2]{GG20}.
+Note that the cofinal sequence $\{N_i\}$ \footnote{Each $N_i$ may consist of multiple components.
+However, since $M$ is an open manifold, the number of components in each $N_i$ is finite.
+For convenience, instead of treating $N_i$ as a whole, one may first consider the neighborhoods $N_{i}^{j,i}$ of one specific end of $M$ and then apply the same argument individually to the other ends.} of clean neighborhoods of infinity in $M$ gives a cofinal sequence $\{N_i \times [-2,2]\}$ of clean neighborhoods of infinity $M \times [-2,2]$, and each clean neighborhood of infinity $N_i \times [-2,2]$ can be decomposed into a concatenation of countable union of relative one-sided $h$-cobordisms $(W_i, A_i, B_i)$

-where each $W_{i} = \overline{N_{i} \backslash N_{i+1}} \times [-2,2]$.
+where each $W_{i} = \overline{N_{i} \setminus N_{i+1}} \times [-2,2]$.
 See Figure \ref{figure: productdecomposition}.